[This page talks about tx modes for airplanes - see helicopter modes here.]

-When talking about rc transmitter modes we are referring to how the transmitter is set up to control the airplane ie which sticks operate which controls on the model.
+When talking about rc transmitter modes we are referring to how the transmitter is configured to control the airplane i.e. which sticks operate which controls on the plane.

-There are four different modes available, but only modes 1 and 2 are commonly used by the majority of radio control pilots.
+Four different transmitter modes exist but only modes 1 and 2 are commonly used by the majority of rc pilots around the world.
+Out of those two, Mode 2 is more popular.

-Which mode you will fly with depends on a couple of factors:
+Which mode you will fly on depends on a couple of factors:

 Stick controls are: